Alex-Dowling/Alex-Dowling/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on nothing rn
+- 🔭 I’m currently working on Black Jack (part time)
 - 🌱 I’m currently learning nothing
 - 👯 I’m looking to collaborate on Autodesk Inventor
 - 🤔 I’m looking for help with coding Black Jack